Maranoa Regional Council

 Employment by industry (Total)

-In the Maranoa Regional Council, Mining is the largest employer, generating 1,289 local jobs in 2016/17.
+In the Maranoa Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 1,354 local jobs in 2017/18.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Maranoa Regional Council.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
 They estimate the total number of persons employed in an industry sector (full-time and part-time) in Maranoa Regional Council regardless of where they live.
 They are updated annually.